 The museum gives behind-the-scenes tours and fun activities focused on kid favorites like dinosaurs and dolphins.

 The Adventures in Nature program guarantees to have the world covered.
 The museum shop offers plenty of souvenirs intended to extend your appreciation.
 All revenue aids the museum in its acquisitions, research, and educational programs.

 Expect to find jewelry and gifts, exclusive note cards, postcards, posters, and a distinctive assortment of books and educational toys for children.
 The self-guided visit program allows a self-paced tour of the museum at a reduced admission fee for groups.

 Guided tours are also available for groups of 10 to 25 people allowing you to choose from a museum tour, park tour, or combination tour.
 Each tour takes approximately one hour.
 Call far in advance since there are limited spots.

 The Page Museum at La Brea Tar Pits is free on the first Tuesday of each month.
 The Museum’s parking lot is located at the corner of Curson Ave and 6th St, which is directly behind the museum.

-Remember to bring your parking ticket into the museum to receive your validation.
-Just a word of warning: do not park along Wilshire between the hours of 7-9am and 4-7pm or your car will be ticketed and towed even if you are parked at a meter.
+Remember to bring your parking ticket to the museum to receive your validation.
+Just a word of warning: do not park along Wilshire between the hours of 7-9 am and 4-7 pm or your car will be ticketed and towed even if you are parked at a meter.